Santa Fe High School: 9 People Killed & Shooting Suspect Is In Custody

 At least 9 people are dead, mostly students, and other are in critical condition after an alleged student opened fire in a classroom at Santa Fe High School in Santa Fe, Texas.

-Update: 11:53 AM ET: Some truly horrifying details are coming to light.
-Witnesses, according to the Daily Mail, claim that the unnamed gunman burst through the door of a first-period art class, yelled “Surprise!” and begun firing.
-If that wasn’t enough to make someone’s blood run cold, this is the third school shooting in the past seven days, and the 22 nd shooting since the beginning of the year.
+Update 11:53 AM ET: The unnamed male gunman burst through the door of a first-period art class, yelled “Surprise!” and began firing, according to the Daily Mail.
+Students escaped through a door at the back of the classroom.
+This is the third school shooting across the country in the past seven days and the 22nd shooting since the start of the year.

-Update 11:32 AM ET: Nine people were killed in the shooting, CNN affiliates are now reporting.
-This number was first reported by KHOU 11.
+Update 11:32 AM ET: Nine people were massacred in the shooting, CNN affiliates are now reporting, while others are in critical condition.
 The majority of fatalities are students, and an officer was shot and wounded after the shooter opened fire inside the Santa Fe High School.
 The number of people injured remains unknown at the time.
 One suspect in custody appears to be a male student.
-They’ve detailed another “person of interest,” who is also a student.
+They’ve detained another “person of interest,” who is also a student.

 Update: The authorities have apprehended a suspect, according to Cris Richardson, the assistant principal at the Texas Santa Fe High School, per CNN.
 The assistant principal told reporters that assembled near the school that there was an active shooting, but “that person has been arrested and is secured.”